-6 Under "All Appropriate Inquiries" 40 CFR Part 312, EPA defines date of acquisition as the date on which a person acquires title to the property.
+&lt;sup>5 Under "All Appropriate Inquiries" 40 C.F.R.
+Part 312, EPA defines date of acquisition as the date on which a person acquires title to the property.

-7 Subject to meeting the other requirements set forth in this section, for purpose of the LLPs, information collected in an assessment conducted prior to the effective date of the federal regulations for All Appropriate Inquiry or this practice can be used if the information was generated as a result of procedures that meet or exceed the requirements of the E2247-05, E1527-97 or E1527-00 standards.
+&lt;sup>6 Subject to meeting the other requirements set forth in this section, for purpose of the LLPs, information collected in an assessment conducted prior to the effective date of the federal regulations for All Appropriate Inquiries or this practice can be used if the information was generated as a result of procedures that meet or exceed the requirements of the E1527-97 or -00 standards.

-Joseph Tracy (Intera Inc.) pursuant to License Agreement.
-No further reproductions authorized.

-Additional tasks may be necessary to document conditions that may have changed materially since the prior environmental site assessment was conducted.

-4.7.2 Contractual Issues Regarding Prior Assessment Usage-The contractual and legal obligations between prior and subsequent users of environmental site assessments or between environmental professionals who conducted prior environmental site assessments and those who would like to use such prior environmental site assessments are beyond the scope of this practice.

-4.8 Actual Knowledge Exception-If the user or environmental professional(s) conducting an environmental site assessment has actual knowledge that the information being used from a prior environmental site assessment is not accurate or if it is obvious, based on other information obtained by means of the environmental site assessment or known to the person conducting the environmental site assessment, that the information being used is not accurate, such information from a prior environmental site assessment may not be used.

-4.9 Rules of Engagement-The contractual and legal obligations between an environmental professional and a user (and other parties, if any) are outside the scope of this practice.
+- 4.7.1 Use of Prior Information-Subject to the requirements set forth in Section 4.6, users and environmental professionals may use information in prior environmental site assessments provided such information was generated as a result of procedures that meet or exceed the requirements of this practice.
+However, such information shall not be used without current investigation of conditions likely to affect recognized environmental conditions in connection with the property.
+Additional tasks may be necessary to document conditions that may have changed materially since the prior environmental site assessment was conducted. - 4.7.2 Contractual Issues Regarding Prior Assessment Usage-The contractual and legal obligations between prior and subsequent users of environmental site assessments or between environmental professionals who conducted prior environmental site assessments and those who would like to use such prior environmental site assessments are beyond the scope of this practice. - 4.8 Actual Knowledge Exception-If the user or environmental professional(s) conducting an environmental site assessment has actual knowledge that the information being used from a prior environmental site assessment is not accurate or if it is obvious, based on other information obtained by means of the environmental site assessment or known to the person conducting the environmental site assessment, that the information being used is not accurate, such information from a prior environmental site assessment may not be used. - 4.9 Rules of Engagement-The contractual and legal obligations between an environmental professional and a user (and other parties, if any) are outside the scope of this practice.
 No specific legal relationship between the environmental professional and the user is necessary for the user to meet the requirements of this practice.